Published:

 In This Article

-The conforming loan limits for Pierce County, WA will remain the same in 2024.
+The conforming loan limits for Pierce County, WA will increase in 2026.
 This article will explain where the limits will be in the new year.

 Notes: In this context, a “one-unit” property is a regular single-family home.
 That’s the limit that applies to most home buyers in Pierce County.
 The two, three, and four-unit caps mostly apply to real estate investors purchasing multi-unit properties like duplexes and triplexes.